 Gel nail polish has revolutionised the manicure industry.
 No longer do you have to wait for your polish to dry before leaving the nail salon; and you can now say goodbye to chips a few days into a glossy manicure.

-McIntyre says to start by saturating a cotton pad with CND OFFLY FAST™ Replenishing Remover, and placing the pad lengthwise directly on your nail.
+Next, McIntyre says to saturate a cotton pad with CND OFFLY FAST™ Replenishing Remover, and place the pad lengthwise directly on your nail.
 Then, wrap some foil tightly around the cotton pad, squeezing to secure it.
 The foil should be snug on your finger.
 Repeat on all fingers and leave for eight minutes.
 The remover has been formulated to work on a CND Shellac manicure, so if you’ve used a different brand, you may need to leave it to soak for a bit longer.

 Next, using a twisting motion and pull the foil wrap from your nails, loosening the polish, which will begin to have a raised or flaky appearance.
 Once the foil is off, gently slide off any gel polish remains with a manicure stick.

 Now you know everything about how to remove gel nails, check out how to remove your acrylic manicure at home and how Kim Kardashian brought back the French manicure.

 What’s your Holy Grail nail treatment?
 Let us know in the comment section below.

 Carli is BEAUTYcrew’s Editor and has been since the site launched in 2016.
 She is currently on a quest to find the perfect medium-coverage foundation for combination skin, is trying to narrow down her mascara collection to just three, and is embracing the power of AHAs.
 You can find her words right here on BEAUTYcrew, and previously on beautyheaven.